-I get quite a few questions about storage of coffee, whether coffee can go off, and so on, and a recent question from a reader (thanks John) along these lines has prompted this post.
+I get quite a few questions relating to which is the best coffee storage solution, whether coffee can go off, and so on, and a recent question from a reader (thanks John) along these lines has prompted this post.

 We buy and brew speciality coffee because of the taste, so allowing it to go stale and therefore allowing the taste to deteriorate, doesn’t sound like the best idea, so figuring out how best to store your coffee beans is a very good idea for all speciality coffee lovers.